denten-books/plain-text/0-chapter.md

 hidden assumptions that prevented congruence.
 I heard Lev Manovich once describe his massive image panoramas as an artifact of an alien life in the process of observing the human condition.
-My other compatriot and sometimes mentor, Svetlana Boym, also considered her estrangement as a methodology, applicable to life and scholarship.
-Defamiliarization is, I believe, an instrumental part of an immigrant's survival mechanisms.
-It his task: to obstinately retain the discomfort of the encounter with the other.
+My other compatriot and sometimes mentor, Svetlana Boym, also considers her estrangement as a methodology, applicable to life and scholarship.
+Defamiliarization is, I believe, an instrumental part of an immigrant's survival mechanism.
+It is his task: to obstinately retain the discomfort of the encounter with the other.
 Estrangement, always at the heart of immigrant or queer poetics, reconciles without seeking wholeness and integration.
 I dedicate this book then to queers